 You can fax registration form to 304-293-2529.
-For registration and payment assistance please contact Michael Kurilla at 304-293-5103/mpkurilla@hsc.wvu.edu, Dr. Ginger Scott at 304-293-5103/vscott@hsc.wvu.edu, or WVUSOPCE@hsc.wvu.edu.
+For registration and payment assistance please contact Michael Kurilla at 304-293-5103/mpkurilla@hsc.wvu.edu, or Dr. Ginger Scott at 304-293-5103/vscott@hsc.wvu.edu.

-riease print of type.
-(One form p ber pharmacist)
+Please print or type: (One form p per pharmacist)

-First name MI Las t name

-(Please note both given and preferred names if different.)
+First name(Please note both given and preferred in names if different.)
+MI La st name

 Home Address

 City State Zip

 Place of Employment

 Work Address

 City State Zip

 Home Phone Work Phone Fax Number

 E-mail

 Please list any special dietary nee eds (ex. vegetarian , etc.):

 Program Fee (check one) Student Pharmacist Please circl \$300 \$400 e

 Self-study materials will be available online at least 30 days prior to program date.
 Information to access the online self-study materials will be emailed to participants.
 If you have not received an email with this information, please contact the WVU School of Pharmacy at 304-293-5103/304-293-1553.
 Cancellations received in writing at least 7 days prior to the program (fax 304-293-2529 or e-mail mpkurilla@hsc.wvu.edu) will be charged a \$150 cancellation fee then refunded the remaining registration fee.
 We reserve the right to cancel the program.
-In the event of a conference cancellation, registrants will be notified by phone and a full registration refund will be made.
-Questions regarding the program should be directed to the WVU School of Pharmacy Office of Continuing Education to Michael Kurilla at 304-293-5103/mpkurilla@hsc.wvu.edu, Dr. Ginger Scott at 304-293-5103/vscott@hsc.wvu.edu, or WVUSOPCE@hsc.wvu.edu.
-Visit us on the web at http://pharmacy.hsc.wvu.edu/CE/Home.
+In the event of a seminar cancellation, registrants will be notified by phone and a full registration refund will be made.
+Questions regarding the program should be directed to the WVU School of Pharmacy Office of Continuing Education to Michael Kurilla at 304-293 5103 and mpkurilla@hsc.wvu.edu, or Dr. Ginger Scott at 304-293-1553 and vscott@hsc.wvu.edu.
+Visit us on the web at https://pharmacy.hsc.wvu.edu/continuing-education/